Saadet-T/403Kangaroo/README.md

-When you open the Burp Suite again you will see an output like this;
+When you open the Burp Suite again you will see an output like this (or when you unload and reload the extension) ;

 ![image](https://user-images.githubusercontent.com/68515706/185059985-f3cf023a-7958-4830-b7f8-29ca606a7991.png)